CS-IEEE-SB-NTUA/NullconCTF_IEEEFTW/LovR_writeup.md

 love.graphics.draw(gTextures['dots2'],0,180,0,0.19,0.2)
 ```

-We can patch the level check (if self.level == 10) to Level 1, so that another line of text will be generated:
+We can patch the level check (if self.level == 10) to if self.level == 1, so that another line of text will be generated:

 We then recompile the game, we view the screen: